quang-do-se/docker-vault-approle/readme.md

 vault login $(vault write -field=token auth/approle/login role_id="<app-role-id>" secret_id="<app-secret-id>")
 ```

 - You should see a success message.
-If not, some steps may be missing and not done correctly.
+If not, some steps may be missing or not done correctly.

 ## Verify permission